 Lifelong learning and mobility provided by high quality education and training are essential to enable all individuals to acquire the skills that are relevant not only to the labour market, but also for social inclusion and active citizenship.
-The ET 2020 Strategic Framework alongside the New Skills for New Jobs initiative will, at the heart of the future strategy for growth and jobs, make an important contribution to the realisation of this overarching objective.
+The ET 2020 Strategic Framework, alongside the 'New Skills for New Jobs' initiative, will play a key role in addressing the priorities which lie at the heart of the future 'EU 2020' strategy.